adinarmey/munging-open-data/manuscript/chapter02.md

     propseries["Kermit"].plot()

-Remember that in this pivot table, each name has a column of its own, so we're using the name to select the column.
-If we want to plot more than one name, we could use a list of indices.
+Remember that in this pivot table, each name has a column of its own, so we're using the name as an index to pick the column we want to plot.
+If we want to plot more than one name, we could use a Python list of indices.
 That means one more pair of `[` square brackets `]`:

     propseries[["Kermit","Declan","Virginia"]].plot() # hard to compare